Last Updated on March 9, 2025 by Erin Donahue

-If you’re planning a trip to Taiwan (台灣) and only have ten days to explore, you’ll want to make the most of your time.
-Its nickname is Formosa, which means “beautiful island,” and b-e-a-utiful it is!
+If you’re planning a trip to Taiwan (台灣) and only have ten days to explore, you’ll quickly realize that this beautiful island offers far more experiences than travelers can comfortably explore in a single trip.
+Your 10-day Taiwan itinerary will require careful planning and prioritization, as Taiwan’s nickname Formosa meaning “beautiful island” truly comes to life through its diverse landscapes and experiences.
 The designation originally came from the Portuguese who occupied this small, but strategic island in the Pacific for a time.
 Taiwan’s placement in the ocean is so crucial that it’s also been occupied by the Dutch and Japanese.

-Taiwan is a country filled with natural beauty, unique culture, and the best food, making it a perfect destination for travelers!
-From the bustling capital city of Taipei (臺北) in the north to the tranquil forests of Alishan in the center, to the laid-back attitude of Kenting (墾丁) in the south, Taiwan has something for every type of traveler and has a wealth of photographic opportunities!
+With only 10 days to explore Taiwan, travelers must make strategic choices about which destinations to include in their itinerary.
+From the bustling capital city of Taipei (臺北) in the north to the tranquil forests of Alishan in the center, to the laid-back attitude of Kenting (墾丁) in the south, Taiwan has something for every type of traveler.
+While it might be tempting to try and see everything during your 10-day Taiwan Itinerary, it’s important to be realistic about travel times and depth of exploration.

 Disclosure: Some links may be affiliate links.
 This means that I may earn a small commission if you decide to buy (at no additional cost to you).